The Suez Canal: A Man-Made Marvel Connecting the Mediterranean Sea and the Red Sea

 Construction of the Suez Canal

 The construction of the Suez Canal officially began on April 25, 1859.
-It was estimated that a total of 2,613 million cubic feet of earth- 600 million on land and 2,013 million through dredging- would have to be moved for building the canal.
+It was estimated that a total of 2,613 million cubic feet of earth- 600 million on land and 2,013 million through dredging- would have to be moved to build the canal.
 Furthermore, the total original cost of the project was estimated at 200 million francs.

-However, the decision to build a canal connecting the Mediterranean and the Red Sea invited criticism from Briton, who considered the project a political scheme to weaken the country’s dominance in seaborne trade.
+However, the decision to build a canal connecting the Mediterranean and the Red Sea invited criticism from Britain, who considered the project a political scheme to weaken the country’s dominance in seaborne trade.

 Britain continued to oppose the project until the Empire bought a 44 per cent stake in the canal after the Egyptian government auctioned off its shares in 1875 due to financial problems.